haxibiao/lighthouse.cn/docs/4.10/api-reference/directives.md

 an `input` object with two fields.
 """
 directive @whereNotBetween(
     """
       Specify the database column to compare.
+  Specify the database column to compare.
+      Specify the database column to compare.
+    Specify the database column to compare.
+      Specify the database column to compare.
+    Specify the database column to compare.
+      Specify the database column to compare.
       Only required if database column has a different name than the attribute in your schema.
     """
     key: String
 ) on ARGUMENT_DEFINITION | INPUT_FIELD_DEFINITION
 ```